Octoberfest7/OSEP-Tools/README.md

   Detect word version (2019 vs earlier) in order to go ahead and patch amsi or not.
   Detect word architecture/include shellcode for both x64 and x86 word so we can get a good shell no matter how we land.

+  Discoveries:
+  Latest patch defender (Oct 2021) seems to have an "AND" based signature for AutoOpen().
+It can be used in macros for benign purposes but as soon as API calls are included (or at least things used in shellcode runners), it flags signature based detection.
+  RtlMoveMemory API call is signatured.
+Use RtlFillMemory instead.
+  Resolve Amsi.dll and the function calls within it either dynamically or heavily obfuscated when you go to patch it.